 Why Are Holidays So Stressful?

 - Financial Strains: Holidays can also get expensive.
-If you have a big family, you are probably buying a lot of gifts and your savings are taking a huge hit, which can lead to stress.
+If you have a big family, you’re probably buying a lot of gifts and your savings are taking a huge hit, which can lead to stress.

 - Unhappy Memories: Most of the time, reminiscing with your family is great.
 It feels good to relive childhood memories.
 However, not all memories are happy.
 You might be missing the presence of a loved one who has passed away or maybe your children were not able to join you for Christmas this year.

-- Nosy Relatives: You have to spend your holidays socializing with people that you were dodging all year round.
-Questions regarding your career and love life may come up and if you are not in a good place, it will most likely stress you out.
+- Nosy Relatives: You have to spend your holidays socializing with people that you were dodging all year.
+Questions regarding your career and love life may come up and if you’re not in a good place, it will most likely stress you out.

 - Workplace: So, your boss has decided to make you work right up until Christmas Eve.
-This means you have not had much time to finish all errands and you are probably just loaded on caffeine to keep yourself going.
+This means you have not had much time to finish all your errands and you’re probably loaded on caffeine to keep yourself going.